Clinical Psychology & Psychotherapy

 Clinical Psychology & Psychotherapy is a bimonthly peer-reviewed medical journal covering clinical psychology and psychotherapy.
 It was established in 1993 and is published by John Wiley & Sons.
-The editor-in-chief is Paul Emmelkamp (University of Amsterdam) and associate editor is Marcantonio M. Spada (London South Bank University).
-According to Journal Citation Reports, the journal has a 2021 impact factor of 3.198, ranking it 68th out of 130 journals in the category "Psychology, Clinical".
+The editor-in-chief is Paul Emmelkamp (University of Amsterdam).
+According to Journal Citation Reports, the journal has a 2023 impact factor of 3.2, ranking it in the first quartile of the category "Psychology, Clinical".